kpsdev1/The-Recipe-Blog/README.md

 ### Home Page
 - The home page has a background image of food on a table and has a light black linear gradiant to darken the image a bit and bring up the text color.
 - In the center there is a H1 heading that says **The Recipe Blog** in green.
-- Below the heading there is a text box that explains what the site is about, the text box has a white border around it and the backgound is abit darker, the text is then in white shich really makes it stand out.
+- Below the heading there is a text box that explains what the site is about, the text box has a white border around it and the backgound is a bit darker, the text is then in white which really makes it stand out.

 ![HomePage](readme-docs/images/home.jpg)
 - - -